Some of us travel to learn.

 - John – That if I haven’t had enough sleep, I don’t care who painted that damn altarpiece.

-- Maria -That I don’t miss my job all!!
+- Maria -That I don’t miss my job at all!

 - Robert – That I like company.
 Even when younger I wound up hooking up with someone for company.

 - Andrea – That I am happiest when my travel involves a mix of city and nature.
-I do love to explore historical cities but I can’t get enough of being out of a city, in nature and especially close to animals in their natural habitats, on land or in the ocean
+I do love to explore historical cities but I can’t get enough of being out of a city, in nature, and especially close to animals in their natural habitat, on land or in the ocean.

 - Maureen – Being grateful for the experiences, adventures, and stories that my travels have brought into my life.
 I believe if you embrace solo travel with as much wonder on the inside as the outside you will return home with a renewed sense of self.
 Every trip is an adventure, and a challenge that gives me a sense of accomplishment, pride and empowerment.
 Where next is the question.